 It is no secret that the book of Revelation is difficult to read, let alone understand!
-Many people would rather read something that’s easier to understand and more applicable.
+Many people would rather read something easier and more applicable.
 So should we just ignore it?

 The book of Revelation shares a lot of similarities with the book of Daniel.
 I have studied both Revelation and Daniel quite extensively.
 I first studied Daniel in 1971-72 and have read numerous commentaries through the years.
 In college, I studied Greek, Roman, and Jewish history, and I took seminary courses in apocalyptic literature.
-Following graduation, I taught Sunday School classes on Daniel-Revelation.
+Following graduation, I taught Sunday School classes on Daniel and Revelation (see articles on Daniel and Revelation).
 All that to say, while Revelation is not an easy read, it is definitely worth the read!

-My goal for this article is to break down Revelation’s wonderful truths into bite-sized pieces so that it is more easily understood.
-The articles on this website regarding Revelation (and Daniel) stretch over a lifetime of studying and teaching.
-If you continue to reference our articles while you study the book of Revelation, I pray God will bless your efforts to understand the book!
+My goal for this article is to break down Revelation’s difficult (yet wonderful) truths into bite-sized pieces so it is easier to comprehend.
+It will still take some time and effort on your part.
+My understanding has stretched over a lifetime of studying and teaching.
+But I pray that if you keep studying and referencing these articles, God will bless your efforts to understand the book!